Rare Collections

 Our Latest Publication: Original - Copy - Fake? (hardcover)

-My contribution provides a detailed overview of: issues with African terracotta’s (as well as Asian examples), TL testing,
+My contribution provides detailed coverage of: scientific analysis of African terracotta’s (as well as Asian examples), TL testing,

 CT scanning, UV and Infra-red analysis, and the Authentication Process with numerous illustrations.